LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ```

-### Sensor Syncronisation
+### Sensor Synchronisation

 Another important aspect for using several sensors via the proxy system is the synchronisation of the measurement intervals between the sensors.
 Individual sensor setups do not require any additional synchronisation information, as this is communicated via the (+usb) interface.

 If several sensors are connected locally, they can be connected to each other via their sync input using short cables.
-One sensor acts as the central clock as described in chapter \ref{sensor-syncronisation-interface}.
+One sensor acts as the central clock as described in chapter \ref{sensor-synchronisation-interface}.
-This no longer works for long distances and the syncronisation must be established via a shared network connection.
+This no longer works for long distances and the synchronisation must be established via a shared network connection.

 If time-critical synchronisation over the network is required, (+ptp) and (+pps) output functionality [@O24] can be used on many (+sbc), such as the *Raspberry Pi Compute Module*.